toppers/hakoniwa-px4sim/docs/phys_specs/data/mavlink/HIL_GPS/README.md

 ## cog

-The `cog`, or Course over Ground, is an essential aspect in our drone simulation, representing the actual trajectory of the drone over the Earth's surface.
-It differs from the drone's heading, which is the direction the drone is pointing or facing.
+The `cog`, or Course over Ground, in our drone simulation, signifies the drone's actual trajectory over the Earth's surface.
+It is distinct from the drone's heading and becomes particularly relevant when the drone is in motion.

-- **Definition of Course over Ground**: The `cog` is the actual path the drone follows over the ground, which can be different from its heading due to factors like wind or air currents.
-This value is especially significant when the drone is in motion, as it indicates the real direction of travel.

-- **Calculation of COG**: When the drone is moving, `cog` is calculated based on its movement vector.
-It is derived from the combination of the northward (vn) and eastward (ve) velocities, determining the angle of travel relative to true north.
-The `cog` is measured in degrees, ranging from 0 to 359.99, with 0 degrees representing true north.
+- **Course over Ground Definition**: `cog` represents the actual path the drone follows over the ground, differing from its heading due to environmental factors like wind.
+It's calculated from the drone's movement vector, derived from its northward (vn) and eastward (ve) velocities, and is expressed in degrees from 0 to 359.99, with 0 degrees indicating true north.

-- **COG in Stationary Conditions**: When the drone is not moving, the course over ground is undefined, as there is no movement to indicate a direction of travel.
-In such cases, `cog` may not provide meaningful data.
+- **COG During Stationary Conditions**: When the drone is not moving, `cog` is undefined since there is no ground movement to determine a travel direction.
+In such scenarios, `cog` is set to `UINT16_MAX` to indicate that the value is unknown or invalid.
+This helps in data interpretation, signaling to systems that the drone is stationary or the `cog` data is unavailable.

-- **Incorporating Realistic Noise**: To simulate real-world conditions accurately, noise is added to the `cog` calculations.
-This accounts for the natural variabilities and inaccuracies inherent in real-world navigation, such as sensor errors and environmental factors.
+- **Realistic Noise Integration**: To mimic real-world conditions, noise is introduced in the `cog` calculations, simulating natural variations due to sensor inaccuracies and environmental factors.

-Understanding and accurately simulating the `cog` is crucial for realistic drone navigation in the simulation.
-It ensures that the navigation systems developed are robust and capable of handling the discrepancies between the intended heading and the actual path of movement.
+Accurate simulation of `cog` is crucial for realistic drone navigation.
+It ensures that developed navigation systems can effectively differentiate between the drone's intended heading and its actual movement path, even when faced with external variabilities.

 ## others

-TODO
+As of the current state, the following data has been simplified and fixed values have been set.
+The set values have been chosen based on observations of communication data between PX4 and AirSim to select appropriate representative values.

+- fix_type: 3
+- eph: 10
+- epv: 10
+- satellites_visible: 10
+- id: 0
+- yaw: 0